diegogfcvv/digimon-terminal/README.md

 # Digimon Terminal Viewer

-# (It's not working right now, I'm trying to fix it)

 Display Digimon sprites directly in your terminal!

 Quite based in [pokemon-colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts) and with the sprites of [Tortoiseshel](https://withthewill.net/threads/full-color-digimon-dot-sprites.25843/).